 Awards are discretionary, valid towards one Short Course per term, and you’ll need to provide evidence of your eligibility at the time of enrolment.
 You can apply for the Martha Hamilton Trust in person at the Centre for Open Learning reception desk (please remember to bring your evidence with you).

 Full details regarding eligibility can be found here:

 The Part-time Fee Grant could give you a grant towards your course tuition fees.
 The level of grant available is linked to the number of credits you study, so you need to choose all your courses for the full academic year in advance.

 To qualify for support, you will need to meet the SAAS eligibility criteria on income, courses and qualifications, other funding, course providers and residence.

-- You must be studying for the 120-credit Certificate of Higher Education or be registered on the Credit for Entry programme.
+- You must be studying for the 120-credit Certificate of Higher Education.

 - You must be doing between 30 and 119 credits in each year of your course.

 - You must have an individual income of £25,000 a year or less.